wso2/docs-ei/en/micro-integrator/docs/setup/security/about_forgetme_tool.md

     <tbody>
     <tr class="odd">
     <td><code>               config.json              </code></td>
-    <td>This is the master configuration file.<br />
+    <td>This is the primary configuration file.<br />
     You can configure this file depending on the metadata database tables, access logs, audit logs, or any other log files on which you want the Identity Anonymization tool to run.
-For information on how to configure this file, see <a href="#configuring-the-master-configuration-file">Configuring the master configuration file</a> .</td>
+For information on how to configure this file, see <a href="#configuring-the-primary-configuration-file">Configuring the primary configuration file</a> .</td>
     </tr>
     <tr class="even">
     <td><code>               datasources              </code></td>